lunarserge/facere-sensum/doc/features.rst

 * ``--auth [AUTH]``: path to JSON file with authentication config for sourcing metrics from third parties.
 This option is only necessary if using metric sources that require such authentication.
 * ``--config [CONFIG]``: path to JSON file defining ``facere-sensum`` layer to compute.
 Specifying the layer config is required, but the use of this option is not required since ``config.json`` will be used by default if it is missing.

+.. _facere-sensum-commands:

-``facere-sensum`` has two main commands:
+``facere-sensum`` has the following commands:

 * ``create``: create a CSV file for storing the layer data as per JSON layer config.
 * ``update``: capture metrics per JSON config and update the CSV file with a new row of corresponding values and their collective score (weighted sum).
+* ``chart``: create a PNG file with a chart for layer's collective score over time.

 Typically, a user would use ``create`` command once per layer and then run ``update`` commands either manually or by automation to update metric values.
 In the current version the result is supposed to be taken by the user directly from the CSV file, rightmost (``Score``) column.
+User can also choose to create a graphical representation of the layer using ``chart`` command.